 We conclude that taking changes in the long-run mean of the dividend-price ratio into account is crucial for forecasts of stock returns.
-In Section 3.1 we extended the model to allow for non-stationarity in \overline{dp} .
+Forecasting with the unadjusted dividend-price ratio series results in coefficient instability in the forecasting regression and unreliable inference (insignificance in small samples, and results depending on the subsample).
+These disconcerting properties are due to a non-stationary component that shifts the mean of the dividend-price ratio.
+In Section 3.1 we extended the model to allow for such non-stationarity in \overline{dp} .
 In this section we examined a simple form of non-stationarity, a structural break.
 Appropriately adjusting the dividend-price ratio for the structural break strengthens the evidence for return predictability, but not dividend growth predictability.
-Finally, the in-sample return predictability evidence stands up to the usual problem of persistent regressor bias (Nelson and Kim (1993), Stambaugh (1999), Ang and Bekaert (2001) and Valkanov (2003)) because the adjusted dividend-price ratio is much less persistent.
+The predictability coefficient is stable over time and least squares coefficient estimates are highly significant.
+Finally, the in-sample return predictability evidence stands up to the usual problem of persistent regressor bias (Nelson and Kim (1993), Stambaugh (1999), Ang and Bekaert (2006) and Valkanov (2003)) because the adjusted dividend-price ratio is much less persistent.